American National Mobile Deposit

 - installed the most recent American National Mobile Banking App for iPhone® or Android™;

-- opened/maintained an active American National checking and/or savings account; and
+- opened/maintained an active American National checking and/or savings account for at least 60 days; and

 Q: How do I request Mobile Deposit?